nullchinchilla/conlang-docs/paxfeka/phonology.md

                <a> [a]
 ```

 **ē** and **ō** are phonotactically long counterparts of **e** and **o**.

-Phonetically, though, there is a series of _nasalized vowels_ \[ã ĩ ũ ẽ õ ɯ̃], but they are best analyzed as representing sequences of sounds with /n/: /an in en on n/, the last one being syllabic.

-For instance,

-- _Têpņfa_ /têːpnfa/ \[ˈtɛ̂ːpɯ̃fa] "Classical Paxfeka"
-- _lanhē_ /lǎnheː/ \[ˈlǎ̃hɛː] "pelagic zone"
-- _Têpņdō_ /têːpndoː/ \[ˈtɛ̂ːpn̩dɔː] "the city-island of Paxfeka, nominal capital of the planet"
-- _lanqo_ /lǎntʃo/ \[ˈlǎntʃo] "basketball".
+Many modern speakers pronounce **ē** as [æ] and **ō** as [ʌ], with no significant length difference.

 ## Consonants

-The consonant system is remarkably conservative vis-a-vis Paxfeka's Mandarin ancestor.
+The consonant system is relatively conservative vis-a-vis Paxfeka's Mandarin ancestor.
 The most notable changes are the merging of the alveolo-palatals and retroflex into the palatal-alveolar, as well as the straightforward restructuring from an aspiration distinction to a voicing distinction.

 |               | Bilabial     | Alveolar       | Postalveolar   | Palatal  | Velar        |
 | ------------- | ------------ | -------------- | -------------- | -------- | ------------ |